thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     Otherwise, you can specify things like "anki_profile" as argument to filetype "pdf" without crashing, this also makes no sense but can be useful if there's a bug in WDoc that is not yet fixed and you want to continue in the meantime.

+* `WDOC_MAX_LOADER_TIMEOUT`
+    * Number of seconds to wait before giving up on loading a document (this does not include recursive types, only the DocDicts).
+    Default is 30 minutes.